DefJM/hemb/content/posts/2040305_ai-user-experience.md

 ---
 author: ["DefJM"]
 title: "Human-AI-Interaction: We need to think more about AI usability"
-date: 2024-03-05
+date: 2024-03-09
 draft: false
-tags: ["UX-UI", "Human-AI-Interaction"]
+tags: ["UX-UI", "Human-AI-Interaction", "AI-security"]
 ---

 ## AI systems are different from conventional software systems.
 And this matters.

-AI systems are different from conventional software systems.
-This has implications for user experience and usability.
+In my job to develop and implement machine learning services and dealing with related quality and security challenges, it has become clear to me that the ML-community needs to spend more time thinking through the user experience (UX) of AI systems.
+These systems are different from conventional software systems and this has implications for usability and design.

 Developers need to **understand the effects of probabilistic model outputs**.
 For example, what impact has a chatbot answer if it contains a hallucination?
 This is highly dependent on the given use case.
 It may be no problem if the chatbot is used to brainstorm design ideas.
 It may become a big no-go if the chatbot is used to support doctors in the diagnosis of serious illnesses.
 We need to design product experiences with non-perfect accuracies (and hallucinations) in mind.